Aetopia/how-to-do-disable-vsync-mcbe-windows/README.md

 ### Using clients to disable V-Sync.

+> [!CAUTION]
+> - Sometimes, clients might not be able to disable V-Sync correctly.
+> - Consider disabling V-Sync via [your GPU's configuration software](#disabling-v-sync-at-the-driver-level).

 If you are using a client then consider availing their 'V-Sync Off' feature.

 - Launch your preferred client via their launcher.